ZiggyCreatures/FusionCache/docs/AutoRecovery.md

 With auto-recovery FusionCache will automatically detect transient errors for both the distributed cache and the backplane, and it will act accordingly to ensure that the **global state** is kept as much in-sync as possible, without any intervention on our side.

-This is done thanks to an auto-recovery queue, where items are put when something bad happened during the distributed side of things: the queue is then actively processed, periodically, to ensure that as soon as possible everything will be taken care of.
+This is done thanks to an internal auto-recovery queue, where items are put when something bad happened during the distributed side of things: the queue is then actively processed, periodically, to ensure that as soon as possible everything will be taken care of.

 More errors on a subsequent retry?
 Again, all taken care of until everything works out well.